prathimacode-hub/Awesome_Python_Scripts/AutomationScripts/Autofill Google Forms/README.md

 # ✔ AUTOFILL GOOGLE FORM
 - ### We will look at Web Automation using Python in detail.
-We will be using the Webdriver and Selenium Libraries to do our coding, and we will be filling out an attendance form,
+We will be using the Webdriver and Selenium Libraries to do our coding, and we will be filling out an attendance form

 ****